KalevRK/finda/updates.md

 ## Updates ##

 DONE - Sort the list of places by vote count
-- Have the Google Maps infobox display more information about each place
+DONE - Have the Google Maps infobox display more information about each place

 ## Tests ##

-- Write backend tests using mocha, chai, and supertest
+DONE - Write backend tests using mocha, chai, and supertest

 ## Deployment ##

-- Integrate with a CI program
+DONE - Enable continuous deployment
-- Deploy using Heroku
+DONE - Deploy using Heroku